wvzuilen/docker-pharo/README.md

 # docker-pharo

-Docker image with Pharo 6
+Docker image based on Ubunto 14.4 LTS with Pharo 6 installed